-Linked plastic (modular) – When practical because of its affordability, (not for use in high-impact or abrasive products)
+Linked plastic (modular) – When practical because of its affordability, (does not bode well in high-impact applications

 Drive pulleys can be crowned (wider in the center) to help keep the belt from walking, and standard pulleys can be placed in a number of configurations to handle slack.
 Crowned pulleys are most common for receiving raw product like beets & potatoes and are not necessary in positive drive applications.

 Conveyor belts may have a number of different frame configurations depending on what the application yields itself to.
 But whether you can use hollow support points depends on regulations.
 (FDA allows hollow support points, USDA does not.)

 The beds for conveyors are usually flat and only meant to support the belt, but they can also be fitted with sidewalls to help contain and protect product.
 But because of the contact between side-walls and product, trough belt conveyors are used for particularly abraisive or delicate materials or foods.
 Trough belt conveyors are also preferred over walled flat conveyors in sanitary applications because they’re much easier to clean.